close notification

 What skills are taught during ABA therapy sessions?

-ABA therapy focuses on developing skills that are determined to be socially significant for the individual person.
+ABA therapy focuses on developing skills that are determined to be important for the child and their family.
 Programs generally target two main areas: behavior regulation and skill acquisition.
-Behavior intervention goals generally focus on reducing maladaptive behaviors (behaviors that impede basic functioning, learning, or access to the community), increasing coping skills, and teaching functional replacement behaviors.
-Skill acquisition goals focus primarily on increasing skills in the developmental areas of communication, socialization, and daily living skills.
-All of the goals in your child’s program should be based on an assessment of their current skills and designed specifically for them.
+All of the goals in your child’s program will be based on an assessment of their current skills and designed specifically for them.

 Where can I find more information about autism and ABA therapy?